UBC-CIC/call-center-historical-audio-processing/docs/backend-README.md

-# E-Comm 911 - Historical Audio Processing (Part 1)
+# E-Comm911 - Historical Audio Processing (Part 1)

 ## Project Overview

-The first half of the E-Comm 911 call center virtual assistant Proof of concept - an application stack that transcribes and provides PII redaction for audio files and their corresponding metadata received from the frontend, and indexes the resulting processed transcripts into an Elasticsearch domain for future querying during ongoing calls.
+The first half of the E-Comm911 call center virtual assistant Proof of Concept - an application stack that transcribes audio files with Personally Identifiable Information (PII) removed, processes them, extracts keyphrases, receives their corresponding metadata from the frontend (i.e associated SOP and Jurisdiction), and then indexes the resulting processed transcripts into an Elasticsearch domain for future querying during ongoing calls.
 This portion of the solution leverages Amazon Transcribe, Amazon Comprehend, Amazon Elasticsearch, AWS Step Functions and AWS Lambda.
 Do note that this stack should be deployed first as the real-time assistant stack with AWS Connect Integration has a dependency on this stack.